SuperTux/supertux/README.md

 * `LICENSE.txt` - The GNU General Public License, under whose terms SuperTux is licensed.
 (Most of the data subdirectory is also licensed under CC-by-SA)
-* `docs/levelguidelines.txt` - Very useful information for those that want to design levels for SuperTux.
 * `data/credits.stxt` - Credits for people that contributed to the creation of SuperTux.
 (You can view these in the game menu as well.)
+* [Wiki](https://github.com/SuperTux/supertux/wiki) - Many useful documentations, such as that of the Level Editor.

 ## Playing the game